 At some point during your session the team members will be invited to share their ideas with you.
 This can be done in the interview room while you and your therapist listen and then reflect on the team’s ideas.
 Alternatively the therapist can join the team in the observing room to hear their ideas and then return and share them with you, giving your family an opportunity to consider the session in privacy.

-The following new virtual tours of our clinics at Ty Bryn and White Valley will help young people and their carers to familiarise themselves with the clinics and hopefully lessen their anxiety when they come to see us for their appointments.
+The following new virtual tours of our clinics at Ty Bryn Unit and White Valley Centre will help young people and their carers to familiarise themselves with the clinics and hopefully lessen their anxiety when they come to see us for their appointments.
 (Please use Microsoft Edge to view the tours)

 Confidentiality is maintained within the multi-disciplinary team as far as is compatible with therapeutic effectiveness and the best interests of the child or young person in line with the requirements of the Children Act (1989) and the All-Wales Child Protection Procedures.